Measurement Bounds for Sparse Signal Ensembles via Graphical Models: Introduction

 The bulk of this paper (Section~\ref{sec-theory}, Section~\ref{sec:centralpf}, and several supporting appendices) is dedicated to answering a fundamental question regarding the use of ESMs for DCS: how many measurements must each sensor collect to ensure that a particular signal ensemble is recoverable?
 Not surprisingly, this question is much more difficult to answer in the multi-signal case than in the single-signal case.
 For this reason, we focus not on tractable recovery algorithms or robustness issues but rather on the foundational limits governing how the measurements can be amortized across the sensors while preserving the information required to uniquely identify the sparse signal ensemble.
 To study these issues, we introduce a bipartite graph representation generated from the ESM that reflects, for each measurement, the sparse signal entries on which it depends.
-Our bounds relate intimately to the structure of this graph.
+This bipartite graph representation allows us to explicitly quantify the degree of dependency within any subset of sparse signals in the ensemble.
+We provide new measurement bounds that relate intimately to this quantified dependency.
 While our previous work in DCS has helped inspire a number of algorithms for recovery of real-world signal ensembles~\cite{jsconst,EldarMMV,HoldEm}, we believe that the results in this paper and the analytical framework that we introduce will help establish a solid foundation for the future development of DCS theory.
+Furthermore, the bounds obtained with our new formulation match those obtained in our prior work, while obviating the need for some of the technical conditions assumed by our prior analysis~\cite{DCSTR06,DCSAllerton05,DCSAsilomar05,DCSNIPS,DCSIPSN06}.

 \qq